kupl-sstf/dd-klee/README.md

 ### From Source

-Currently, out tool is implemented on top of 2.1 version of KLEE.
-Thus, we recommend to build with LLVM 6.0.
-The steps you should take are exactly same with the ones described in [Building KLEE with LLVM 6.0](https://klee.github.io/releases/docs/v2.1/build-llvm60/), official documentation of vanilla KLEE.
+Currently, our tool is implemented on top of KLEE 2.2.
+The steps you should take are exactly same with the ones described in [Building KLEE with LLVM 9](https://klee.github.io/releases/docs/v2.2/build-llvm9/), official documentation of vanilla KLEE. (except that we build the tool with LLVM 11.)

 Thus, here we briefly provide the configuration to setup KLEE and to use approaches described in our papers, which will reproduce the experimental results most closely.

 #### Constraint solver